rinchenlama0075/Tip-Calculator/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 I was trying to learn and explore Swift more as I hadn't really used it before.
-The drag-and-link type
+The drag-and-link type programming.
+Although this made things a lot easier in term of OOP, debugging it was really hard and even replicating the product seem to be somewhat challenging because of all the hidden links.
+Setting AppIcon after unknowingly deleting the Assets.xcassets folder was one major hurdle.

 ## License